ibm-cloud-docs/watson-assistant/handle-errors.md

 - Your customer does not provide a valid response to a question
 - Your customer asks to talk to a live agent

-Your assistant has a built-in capabilities to detect error conditions and give customers the chance to correct them.
+Your assistant can detect error conditions and give customers the chance to correct them.
 In addition, the built-in *Fallback* action provides a way to automatically connect customers to a live agent if they need more help.

 ### When the assistant can't understand your customer's request
 {: #no-action-matches}